mmsaki/nft-trading-analysis/README.md

 Welcome to the `development` branch, we will process all our NFT collections and compare if they outperfromed each other.

 ## Our Collections
-* Collection 1
+* Azuki
-* Collection 2
+* Bore Ape Yatch Club (BAYC)
-* Collection 3
+* Cryptopunks

 ## Analysis

 * The kinds of questions we'll be asking of that data.
-    * How did the three collections compare in total sales?
+    * Should you invest in Azuki, BAYC or Crypto Punks?
-        * Plot
+        * Floor prices
-    * What are the three collections floor prices compared to each other?
+    * How can you tell which collection is performing well?
-        * Plot
+        * Checking volume sales